 Balance of Trade in Qatar averaged 21791.83 QAR Million from 2004 until 2022, reaching an all time high of 98671 QAR Million in August of 2012 and a record low of 4346 QAR Million in April of 2020.
 This page provides - Qatar Balance of Trade - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Qatar Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Balance of Trade in Qatar is expected to be 16800.00 QAR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Qatar to stand at 19387.00 in 12 months time.
-In the long-term, the Qatar Balance of Trade is projected to trend around 8600.00 QAR Million in 2020, according to our econometric models.
+Balance of Trade in Qatar is expected to be 26800.00 QAR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Qatar Balance of Trade is projected to trend around 28800.00 QAR Million in 2023 and 28250.00 QAR Million in 2024, according to our econometric models.